thomasvaeth/thomasvaeth.github.io/src/pages/2017/10/full-viewport-z-index-scroll.md

 description: ""
 image: "../../../images/posts/full-viewport.jpg"
 ---
 I originally built this script for Innovation at Getty Images to showcase all of the projects the team was working on at the time.
 Unfortunately, I never had the opportunity to launch anything before the team was disolved and we were moved to new positions.
 I had a lot of fun and frustration building this, so I was a hugely disappointed to never see it in production.
-I decided to post the script on CodePen and it was one of <a href="https://codepen.io/2017/popular/pens/" target="_blank">The Most Hearted of 2017</a>.
+I decided to post the script on CodePen and it was one of <a href="https://codepen.io/2017/popular/pens/" target="_blank" rel="noopener noreferrer">The Most Hearted of 2017</a>.

 <div class="flex-vid">
   <iframe height="575" scrolling="no" title="Full Viewport Z-Index Scroll" src="//codepen.io/thomasvaeth/embed/xLwwZq/?height=265&theme-id=0&default-tab=result&embed-version=2" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>